Cognigy/Documentation/docs/en/docs/ai/xApp/use-cases.md

     <figcaption>Authentication via Credentials</figcaption>
 </figure>

-### Pick a seat online for a film session
+### Select a flight seat

-With xApps, you can provide an interface for users to select their preferred seat for a film session.
+With xApps, you can offer users an interface to choose their preferred seat for their flight.

-Users can view the available seats and choose the desired one, enhancing their movie-going experience.
+Users can view the available seats and select the seat of their choice, enhancing their travel experience.

 <figure>
     <img class="image-center" src="{{config.site_url}}/ai/images/xApp/use-cases/select-seat.png" width="50%">
-    <figcaption>Pick a seat online</figcaption>
+    <figcaption>Select a flight seat</figcaption>
 </figure>

 ### Share location